city41/neosdconv/README.md

 Your system needs neosdconv installed (see above), as well as sh or bash, unzip, sed and awk

+The script is flexible on the locations of the input roms, output folder and the location of the csv file.
+For more information, run `convert.sh` without any arguments for help.

 ## Goals

 The main purpose of this tool is for Neo Geo development.